Fast convolution algorithm for state space models: Convolution via a cascade algorithm

-While the computational cost of the standard convolution is proportional to the degree $2^{N+1}-1$ of the matrix polynomial $H_{N}$, the application of the cascade requires only $N+1$ matrix-vector multiplications.
-For example, if $N=14$ then the degree of the matrix polynomial is $2^{N+1}-1=32767$ and convolution requires only 15 matrix-vector multiplications.
+While the degree of matrix polynomial $H_{N}$ in (\ref{eq:convolution=000020operator}) is $2^{N+1}-1$ , the cascade algorithm requires only $N+1$ matrix-vector multiplications.
+For example, if $N=14$ then the degree of the matrix polynomial is $2^{N+1}-1=32767$, whereas applying it as a convolution requires only 15 matrix-vector multiplications.
+While providing an approximation with any finite user-selected accuracy, the cascade algorithm is unconditionally stable in contrast with that using recurrence in (\ref{eq:Discrete=000020LTI}) directly.